cygeorgel/wall/README.md

 # Wall

 Light slideshow for your pictures.
-Show images on a black screen in different size and positions.
+Show images on a black screen in random order / sizes / positions.

 ## Installation steps